JaafarRammal/FPGA_Year1_Project/README.md

 ## Directories:
 - Full_Frame_CV2_1080pi: FPGA detection on 1080p.
 Game frame created and added by CPU with CV2
-- Full_Frame_CV2_720pi: FPGA detection on 720p.
-Game frame created and added by CPU with CV2 (USED VERSION).
+- Full_Frame_CV2_720pi: This is the currently used version.
+FPGA detection on 720p.
+Game frame created and added by CPU with CV2.
 Includes final block design and schematic
 - Full_Frame_in_game_720pi: FPGA detection on 720p.
 Game frame added by FPGA after being shared by CPU through MMIO
 - Green_Wrist_Detection: FPGA detection initial block test
 - Jupyter_Notebooks: backups of Jupyter notebooks